Chessence

+Chessence gameboard and starting setup.
+Men are represented by pawn icons.

 Chessence is a chess variant invented by Jim Winslow in 1989.
 The board is a 6×9 rectangle of squares with eight squares missing.
 Each player has a king and nine men with initial setup as shown, including three men initially not yet in play at the side of the board.
 To win, a player must checkmate or stalemate the opponent.

 Game rules

-In Chessence, kings do not move and must remain fixed on their starting squares the entire game.
-(Thus, a king is unable to move out of check.)
-A man has capability to move based on its relative position to other friendly men on the board, as follows:
+In Chessence, kings cannot move and must remain on their starting squares for the entire game.
+Thus, a king is unable to move out of check.
+A man moves based on its relative position to other friendly men on the board, as follows: